A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic materials: FIRST-PRINCIPLES CALCULATION OF MAGNETOTRANSPORT OF

-Fig.\ref{fig:MR_lowT} and Fig.\ref{fig:MR_highT} present the MR and $\rho_{yx}$ curves at 2K, 30K, 150K, set with appropriate relaxation times.
-At 2K and 30K the MR curves are positive and quadratic field dependent.
-In contrast, at 150K, the MR curve becomes negative and linear field-dependent with a bowtie shape, consistent with experimental results.
-The plots of $\rho_{xx}$ and $\sigma_{xy}$ are available in Fig.S4\cite{supp}.
-At 2 K, with $\tau_h=0.328 \rm ps$ and $\tau_e=0.392 \rm ps$, the MR is smaller in the magnetization configuration antiparallel to the field than in the parallel case, leading to a jump at the coercive field as shown in Fig.\ref{fig:MR_lowT}(a).
-Conversely, at 30 K, with $\tau_h=0.208 \rm ps$ and $\tau_e=0.192 \rm ps$, the MR drops at the coercive field as show in Fig.\ref{fig:MR_lowT}(c).
+Fig. \ref{fig:MR_lowT} and Fig. \ref{fig:MR_highT} present the MR and $\rho_{yx}$ curves at 2 K, 30 K, 150 K, set with appropriate relaxation times.
+For comparison, the experimental curves replotted from Ref.\cite{doi:10.1021/acs.nanolett.0c02219} are shown in Appendix \ref{moreplots}.
+At 2 K and 30 K, the MR curves are positive and quadratic in field dependence.
+In contrast, at 150 K, the MR curve becomes negative and linearly field dependent with a bowtie shape, consistent with experimental results.
+The plots of $\rho_{xx}$ and $\sigma_{xy}$ are available in Appendix \ref{moreplots}.
+At 2 K, with $\tau_h=0.328 \rm ps$ and $\tau_e=0.392 \rm ps$, the MR is smaller in the magnetization configuration antiparallel to the field than in the parallel case, leading to a jump at the coercive field, as shown in Fig. \ref{fig:MR_lowT}(a).
+Conversely, at 30 K, with $\tau_h=0.208 \rm ps$ and $\tau_e=0.192 \rm ps$, the MR drops at the coercive field, as shown in Fig. \ref{fig:MR_lowT}(c).
 These properties align with the experimental results~\cite{doi:10.1021/acs.nanolett.0c02219,zeng2021anomalous-low-resistance} with no need for fine-tuning of the relaxation times.
 To explain these properties, we notice that at 2 K, $\tau_h<\tau_e$ but at 30 K, $\tau_h>\tau_e$, indicating that initially $\tau_e$ is larger but decreases faster than $\tau_h$.
-This leads to a sign change in $(\mu_h^2n_h-\mu_e^2n_e)$ which is responsible for the MR transitioning from a jump to a drop at $B_c$, as detailed in Sec.S2 D\cite{supp}.
-Regarding the calculated Hall resistivity $\rho_{yx}$ in Fig.\ref{fig:MR_lowT}(b)(d), the shapes of the hysteresis loops are also similar to those reported in Ref.\cite{zhao2023magnetotransport} in terms of trends.
+This results in a sign change in $(\mu_h^2n_h-\mu_e^2n_e)$, as discussed in Section \ref{various_form}, accounting for the MR transitioning from a jump to a drop at $B_c$.
+Regarding the calculated Hall resistivity $\rho_{yx}$ in Fig. \ref{fig:MR_lowT}(b)(d), the shapes of the hysteresis loops exhibit trends similar to those reported in Ref.\cite{zhao2023magnetotransport}.
 Additionally, we want to point out that the calculated MR at 2K is larger compared to the experimental value of Ref.\cite{zhao2023magnetotransport}.
-This discrepancy is likely due to the absence of Berry curvature and orbital moment correction to the ordinary conductivity tensor\cite{xiao2005Berry,xiao2010Berry,Woo2022semi,kokkinis2022semi}, which may slow the reduction of $\sigma_{xx}^O$ and thus suppress the growing of MR.
+This discrepancy is likely due to the absence of considerations for Berry curvature and orbital moment corrections to the ordinary conductivity tensor~\cite{xiao2005Berry,xiao2010Berry,Woo2022semi,kokkinis2022semi}, which may slow the reduction of $\sigma_{xx}^O$ with increasing field and thus suppress the growth of MR.